 With more than 36,000 acres and 422 parks consisting of thousands of amenities, there is constant work going on behind the scenes to make sure you have the best Montgomery Parks experience possible.
 The following parks, trails, or facilities currently have smaller or inter-governmental work going on that might change the park experience.
 Learn more by scrolling down or by clicking the park or trail name below.

-Portions of the playground at Fairland Recreational Park are currently unusable and is not accessible to the public: Spiral slide and decks are closed.
-Park Staff has placed orange fencing or cord off the equipment until further notice while they work on replacing the parts.
+Portions of the playground at Dickerson Local Park are currently unusable and is not accessible by the public.
+Park Staff has either removed the equipment, placed orange fencing around, or has corded off the equipment until further notice while they work on replacing the parts.
 Please continue to use caution around closed-off areas.

 The improvement project for Evans Parkway Neighborhood Park has been delayed.
 The work is scheduled to start in the summer of 2020.
 The work will focus on improving access to the playground and the parking lot.
 Although park facilities will remain open, visitors should expect minor interruptions near work sites.
 For additional information on Accessibility in the Parks and a list of other improvement projects, please visit our Accessibility webpage.

 Germantown Square Urban Park will be going under renovations.
 The renovations will be completed in phases with the removal of the existing gazebo, the pergola, and park benches in phase one.
 Phase two is scheduled to start in fall 2020.
 The overall work will include the removal of some existing trees around the knoll and realigning the pathways.
 Park patrons should use caution around designated work areas at all times.

 For additional information, please visit the park projects web page.

 A construction project will close the parking lot and parking area at Kings Local Park.
 The athletic fields will remain open and accessible from Burdette Forest Road.
 The work is through the Parks Accessibility Transition Program to improve public access to park facilities.